nadea-b/Landing-Page/README.md

 # Cabinet de Avocatură - Landing Page

-A professional landing page for a law firm, built with vanilla HTML and CSS.
+A professional landing page for a law firm, built with HTML, CSS, and Bootstrap.

 ## Features